fkosse/bootcamp_projects/algo-trading_strategy_app/README.md

 ![backtester_demo_2](backtester_demo_2.gif)

-The Backtesting scripts are based on the contents of Prof. Alexander Hagemanns scripts in the Algorithmic Trading course.
+The Backtesting scripts are based on the contents of Prof. Alexander Hagemann's scripts in the Algorithmic Trading course.

 Current features at a glance: